- ACA Implementation & State Health Reform

 Chapter 224 of the Acts of 2012 requires a newly formed Health Policy Commission, with consultation from the Office of Medicaid, to develop and implement medical home certification standards by January 1, 2014.
 The legislation requires the commission to consider existing accreditation standards, including those developed by the National Committee for Quality Assurance (NCQA).
 The legislation requires the standards to include:

 Chapter 224 also requires certified medical homes to use adopt an electronic medical record by December 31, 2016.

-Massachusetts Patient-Centered Medical Home Initiative: PCMHI practices are required to achieve at least National Committee for Quality Assurance (NCQA) Level 1 recognition.
-In addition, practices are expected to achieve three otherwise optional NCQA standards.
-Participating practices must achieve NCQA Level 1 “plus” recognition within 18 months of project launch.
+Massachusetts Patient-Centered Medical Home Initiative: PCMHI practices were required to achieve at least National Committee for Quality Assurance (NCQA) Level 1 recognition, including three otherwise optional NCQA standards.
+Participating practices were required to achieve NCQA Level 1 “plus” recognition within 18 months of project launch.